Industry compliant temporary protection

 25 February, 2024

-Understanding LPS 1207, LPS 1215 & Certifire certification and the importance of the Joint Code Of Practice
+UnderstandingĀ LPS 1207, LPS 1215 & CertifireĀ certification and the importance of the Joint Code Of Practice

 Each year, hundreds of fires on construction sites and building refurbishment projects cause a huge amount of damage and endanger lives.
-They can be avoided.
+Fortunately, many of these incidents are preventable.

-In order to help avoid fire disasters, legislation was established to ensure construction and building sites could be as safe as possible, taking all the necessary steps to mitigate against the risk of fire.
+In order to help prevent fire disasters, legislation was established to make construction and building sites safer.
 This legislation is known as Fire Prevention On Construction Sites: The Joint Code Of Practice (9th Edition).

 Why was the Joint Code Of Practice established?

-After two significant fires on construction sites in 1992 – with a combined loss of over £150 million – insurers began to question whether it was economically viable to continue to supply insurance cover for construction projects.
+In 1992, two major construction site fires caused over £150 million in losses.
+Insurers began to question whether it was economically viable to continue to supply insurance cover for construction projects.

 What is the objective of the Code?

-Simply put, it’s to prevent fires on construction sites, by legislating against bad practice, safety infractions and the use of safe, compliant materials.
+Simply put, it’s to prevent fires on construction sites.
+It eliminates bad practice, safety infractions and the use of safe, compliant materials.

 This is done by promoting safe working practice, and encouraging adequate detection and prevention measures are put into every stage of a project.

 It covers all activities during the procurement, construction and design process until the structure is completed.
-It should be followed in accordance with all other current legislation as well, including HS(G) 168:g Fire safety in construction work.
+It must align HS (G) 168:g and other laws.

 All parties in the supply chain must adhere to the code, including those specifying, designing and contracted to work on-site.